 I love to hike and have done so on four continents.
 I have walked the Camino de Santiago in Spain, the Milford track in New Zealand, the Fitzroy range in Argentina and myriad trails in the western United States.
-One might say that I’m an adventurous traveler.
-But I’m really more of an adventur-ish traveler.
-You can read more about it here, but in short, I like adventure but I like my comforts too.
+I consider myself an adventure-ish traveler.
+Which is to say that I like adventures, but like my creature comforts too.

 It’s for this reason that hiking Hadrian’s Wall in England is so appealing.
 The trail is stuffed with interesting Ango-Roman history but it’s also well-trod, well-marked and dotted with B&Bs.
 There’s nothing like a 10 mile hike followed by dinner at a snug pub, a warm bed and the full English for breakfast.
 Comfort hiking at it’s best.

 Tackling the Hadrian’s Wall Walk

 Hadrian’s Wall is a UNESCO World Heritage site.
 So the development of a walking path along the wall was a delicate business.
 But in 2003 the full pathway was completed and the trail is now open to through walkers.
 The full path runs from Newcastle-Upon-Tyne to Bowness-on-Solway for a distance of 84 miles.
-This 4-day Hadrian’s Wall walk itinerary passes through the middle section of the path.
+This 4-day Hadrian’s Wall itinerary passes through the middle section of the path.
 It transits pastoral countryside dotted with small towns and wall ruins.

 Most of the trail is dirt and grass with occasional sidewalks and a few sections of walking in or along a roadway.
 The hiking isn’t technical although there are a few sections in days 2 and 3 of this itinerary with steep rocky paths which can be tricky when wet.
 And trust me, it will be wet.

 The pathway is reasonably well marked but it helps to have a guidebook or map.
 I used “Hadrian’s Wall Path” by Henry Stedman and found it to be invaluable.
 It has very detailed maps, lodging suggestions and practical information for transportation, food and visiting the forts.